traitecoevo/taxonlookup/README.md

 	devtools::install_github("ropensci/taxize")
 ```

-This will require a recent version of taxize, so if you have that already installed, please re-install.
+This will require a recent version of taxize, so if you have that already installed an older version, please re-install.
 Then run the following command from within R.  Make sure the home directory is within the repository:

 ```r
 	remake::make()